ragardner/tksheet/docs/DOCUMENTATION.md

     - `{"data_index": int, "displayed_index": int, "num": int, "displayed": []}`
         - `"data_index"` is an `int` representing the row where the rows were added in the data.
         - `"displayed_index"` is an `int` representing the displayed table index where the rows were added (which will be different from the data index if there are hidden rows).
-        - `"displayed"` is simply a copied list of the `Sheet()`s displayed rows immediately prior to the change.
+        - `"displayed"` is a copied list of the `Sheet()`s displayed rows immediately prior to the change.
         - If no rows have been added the `dict` will be empty.
 - Key **`["added"]["columns"]`** if any columns have been added by the inbuilt popup menu insert columns or by a paste which expands the sheet then this will be a `dict` with the following keys:
     - `{"data_index": int, "displayed_index": int, "num": int, "displayed": []}`
         - `"data_index"` is an `int` representing the column where the columns were added in the data.
         - `"displayed_index"` is an `int` representing the displayed table index where the columns were added (which will be different from the data index if there are hidden columns).
-        - `"displayed"` is simply a copied list of the `Sheet()`s displayed columns immediately prior to the change.
+        - `"displayed"` is a copied list of the `Sheet()`s displayed columns immediately prior to the change.
         - If no columns have been added the `dict` will be empty.
 - Key **`["deleted"]["columns"]`** if any columns have been deleted by the inbuilt popup menu delete columns or by undoing a paste which added columns then this will be a `dict`.
 This `dict` will look like the following:
     - `{[column data index]: {[row data index]: cell value, [row data index]: cell value}, [column data index]: {...} ...}`